raganwald-deprecated/homoiconic/2008-12-12/fibonacci.md

 A program to compute the nth Fibonacci number
 ===

-Since [I'm looking for a job](http://reginald.braythwayt.com/RegBraithwaiteGH1208_en_US.pdf "Reginald Braithwaite's Resume") and people often like to ask for a "fizz-buzz" program to weed out the folks who can't string together a few lines of code, I thought I'd write up a program to compute the nth Fibonacci number.
+Since [I'm looking for a job](http://reginald.braythwayt.com/RegBraithwaiteGH1208_en_US.pdf "Reginald Braithwaite's Resume") and people often like to ask for a "[fizzbuzz](http://weblog.raganwald.com/2007/01/dont-overthink-fizzbuzz.html "Don't Overthink FizzBuzz")" program to weed out the folks who can't string together a few lines of code, I thought I'd write up a program to compute the nth Fibonacci number.
 There's an intriguing bit of matrix math involved, so I learned something while implementing it.

 Recently I was having lunch with some of Toronto's most interesting Ruby developers, and the subject of interview questions came up.
 Specifically, writing a program to compute the nth Fibonacci number.
 Unsurprisingly, we agreed it might be useful as a screener for weeding out the people who were completely delusional about their prospects as a professional programmer.
 You know, the type of person who stares blankly at the screen and has no idea where to start, even when told that all we wanted was a program that correctly prints an answer.
 No tests, no specs, no shouldas, no passengers, no CSS, just prove you actually can write something, anything.